Skip to content

 Does American or Spirit have more legroom?

-American offers approximately 30 inches of seat pitch versus Spirit’s 28 to 29 inches, giving American noticeably more room in standard economy.
+American offers approximately 30 inches (76 cm) of seat pitch versus Spirit’s roughly 28 inches (71 cm), giving American noticeably more room in standard economy.

-Standard economy favors American across the board.
-Spirit’s Spirit First product offers more pitch than American economy but at an additional cost on top of an already fee-laden base fare.
+Standard economy favored American across the board.
+Spirit’s Spirit First product offered more pitch than American economy but at an additional cost on top of an already fee-laden base fare.

 Standard economy.
-American offers approximately 30 inches of seat pitch.
-Spirit offers 28 to 29 inches, among the tightest in US aviation.
-Two inches matters on flights longer than two hours.
+American offers approximately 30 inches (76 cm) of seat pitch.
+Spirit’s standard seats were around 28 inches (71 cm), among the tightest in US aviation.
+A couple of inches matters on flights longer than two hours.

 Extra legroom.
-American Main Cabin Extra offers approximately 34 inches of pitch with priority boarding.
-Spirit’s Go Comfy seats offer 32 inches, rolling out across the fleet through 2026.
+American Main Cabin Extra offers about 33 inches (84 cm) of pitch with priority boarding.
+Spirit’s Go Comfy seats offered around 32 inches (81 cm), a product Spirit was rolling out across the fleet before it ceased operations.

 Spirit First (formerly Big Front Seat).
-36 inches of pitch, 18.5 inches wide, no middle seat, 2x2 configuration.
-Since June 2025, Spirit First includes a carry-on bag, first checked bag, complimentary snacks and drinks including alcohol, priority boarding, and streaming Wi-Fi.
-Priced from 12 to 250 dollars depending on route and demand.
+36 inches (91 cm) of pitch, 18.5 inches (47 cm) wide, no middle seat, 2x2 configuration.
+From June 2025, Spirit First included a carry-on bag, first checked bag, complimentary snacks and drinks including alcohol, priority boarding, and streaming Wi-Fi.
+It was priced from 12 to 250 dollars depending on route and demand.

 Entertainment.
 American streams free content to personal devices via the American Airlines app, including Apple TV+ content.
 No seatback screens on narrowbody aircraft.
-Spirit has no seatback screens and no free cached content.
+Spirit had no seatback screens and no free cached content.

-- Spirit First / 36" pitch at a fraction of First Class pricing
+Spirit First / 36 in (91 cm) pitch at a fraction of First Class pricing

 Does American or Spirit fly to more destinations?

-American serves over 350 destinations across 60-plus countries, while Spirit covers approximately 70 airports in 18 countries.
+American serves over 350 destinations across 60-plus countries, while Spirit covered approximately 70 airports in 18 countries before it shut down.

 American flies to over 350 destinations in more than 60 countries.
 Eight major hubs at DFW, CLT, MIA, ORD, PHL, LAX, PHX, and DCA.
 Oneworld alliance access to 14-plus partner airlines including British Airways, Japan Airlines, and Qantas.
 International service on widebody aircraft with Flagship Business class.